-3. Development
+3 Development

-The Flash Flood! application was designed by the SeriousGeoGames Lab and developed by indiegames developers BetaJester Ltd using the UNITY-3D gaming engine.
-There have been two iterations of the VR-based software with the second being optimised based on the experiences exhibiting the original version.
+The Flash Flood! application was designed by the SeriousGeoGames Lab and developed by indie-game (independent-game) developer BetaJester Ltd using the Unity 3D gaming engine.
+There have been two iterations of the VR-based software, with the second being optimised based on the experiences exhibiting the original version.